 Finding a place to live

-In the majority of cities (Beijing, for example), the few real estate agencies dedicated to expats (and who therefore speak English), focus on apartments which are “high-end” not because of their quality but because of their price, which is around 20,000-30,000 Yuan per month (more than 2,500 USD per month).
+In the majority of cities (Beijing, for example), the few real estate agencies dedicated to ex-pats (and who therefore speak English), focus on apartments that are “high-end” not because of their quality but because of their price, which is around 20,000-30,000 Yuan per month (more than 2,500 USD per month).

 That’s all for today.
 If you think that I have left out any topics, don’t hesitate to leave a comment!

 I want to move china want to study in phd aftr that i want to live there my chidren i have three chidren any job there so tell me without job its is not possible to live there.